TheMintyMan/SnakeRoguelike/Documents/SnakeRogueLikeDoc/SnakeRogueLikeDoc/Snake Like GDD.md

 - 3 different room types (speed multiplied room, room with more walls, etc)
 - Boss

+### Non-Boss Mechanics

+There will be mechanics throughout each level that is not in the average snake game.

+- Lasers: Lasers will disintegrate any snake part in a whole row/column
+- Moving Obstacle: Moving obstacles will destroy any snake part it hits

 ### Bosses

 Bosses will show up after 3~5 rooms consistently.
 They will have a unique mechanic unlike any normal room and will give the player more of a challenge.

+When a player defeats a boss, there will be a button that pops out that says "**Buyout**" to add more elements of capitalism.

+Current Ideas:
 - Dark Owl: Less vision in the map
 - Hawk: Speeds up the game by 1.5 or so
 - King Cobra: Spits poisons around the map